junglok/tem-docs/docs/service/tools.md

 ## **MotionCor**

 **Description**
-> A multi-GPU program that corrects beam-induced sample motion on dose fractionated movie stacks.
-It implements a robust iterative alignment algorithm that delivers precise measurement and correction of both global and non-uniform local motions at single pixel level across the whole frame, suitable for both single-particle and tomographic images.
+> A multi-GPU program that corrects beam-induced sample motion in dose-fractionated movie stacks.
+It uses a robust iterative alignment algorithm to precisely measure and correct both global and non-uniform local motion at single-pixel level across the whole frame, suitable for single-particle and tomographic images alike.

 **URL**
 > * [MotionCor2](https://msg.ucsf.edu/software)